How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Marrakech Marathon Course Description

-The first 9 km of the route are downhill (50 metre drop in elevation) heading in a northeasterly direction.
+The first 9 km of the route are downhill (50 metre drop in elevation), heading in a northeasterly direction.
 From there, it climbs gradually until it reaches 23 km (88 meters in elevation).
-From 23 to 33 km, there are some undulations, but they are barely noticeable.
-From 34 to 40 km, there is a slight downhill, again barely noticeable.
+There are some undulations from 23 to 33 km, but they are barely noticeable.
+There is a slight downhill from 34 to 40 km, again scarcely noticeable.
 The final 2 km are again slightly uphill.

 You’ll have the sun in your eyes a lot, so wear sunglasses (and sunscreen).